Page - About Us

 Ios’s oldest archaeological site, Skarkos, dates from the third millennium B.C., and the 16th-century monastery of Pyrgos sits below the island’s highest peak.
 Dirt tracks lead to more than two dozen pristine beaches, which veteran philhellenes call some of the finest strands in the Aegean islands.

 “We saw what happened to other Greek islands transformed by overdevelopment.
-We’re determined to save Ios from that fate,” says Vassiliki Petridou, president of Luxurios Island Experience, a local eco-resort company.
+We’re determined to save Ios from that fate,” says Vassiliki Petridou, president of LuxurIOS, a local eco-resort company.

 During the construction process all the materials we use, except wood, iron, glass andcement and some of the marbles, are produced locally.